ApolloFramework/scimake/README.txt

 $Id$

-The txcmake document is at
+The scimake document is at
 https://ice.txcorp.com/support/wiki/CmakeCodingStandards.
 This needs to be rewritten for the new structure.